Remote camera: Triggering

-Remote cameras can be fired via hand triggers, sound triggers, proximity sensation, radio transmitters (mainly Bluetooth shutters), or the self-timer built into the camera.
+Remote cameras can be fired via hand triggers, sound triggers, radio transmitters (mainly Bluetooth shutters), a built-in self-timer, or a proximity sensor – in which case they are known as camera traps.

 For remotes that are in close proximity to the photographer, hand or sound triggers can be used.

 A hand trigger consists of a button or switch that is connected to the camera via a wire that is set to fire the camera's shutter.

 For remotes that are placed away from the photographer, radio triggering systems such as the Bluetooth shutter button, Pocket Wizards or Flash Wizards are used.
 A radio trigger consists of a button or switch that is connected to a radio triggering transmitter or transceiver which is set to fire a radio triggering receiver or transceiver that is connected to the camera via a wire that is set to fire the camera's shutter.

 For rocket launches, including the Space Shuttle, remote cameras are triggered by the sound of the launch.

 Game camera

-A game camera is a rugged and weatherproof camera designed for extended and unsupervised use outdoors.
-The images they produce, taken automatically when motion is sensed, are used for game surveillance by hunters, farmers, ranchers, and wildlife professionals.
+A game camera is a rugged and weather-proof camera designed for extended and unsupervised use outdoors.
+The images they produce, taken automatically when motion is sensed, are used for game surveillance by hunters, farmers, ranchers and wildlife hobbyists and professionals.

-The most of hunters record videos of their hunting trips using trail cameras or game cameras.
-These cameras are intended to be put on trees or other objects, and they are motion-activated.
+These cameras are intended to be strapped on trees or mounted on tripods (or other items), and they are motion-activated.
 This motion sensor enables the camera to capture images or videos of animals without using up all of its storage space.
+However, lots of photos of waving plants and moving water can clog up memory cards.

-They are also used by people endeavouring to take photographs of the non-existent creature Bigfoot.
+These cameras have been instrumental in the rediscovery of multiple species once thought to be extinct or driven out of an area, such as with the black-naped pheasant-pigeon, and fishers in Washington state.
+They have also used by people endeavouring to take photographs of the non-existent creature Bigfoot (among other cryptids).

 They can also be helpful for animal loss/rescue in documenting the presence and species of animals, such as determining whether a runaway dog is returning to its home at night or verifying the species actually eating the food left for a stray/feral cat.